ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * CBOR diagnostic notation uses placeholders from a CDDL model.

+* Only CWTs are supported as access tokens in this profile.

+* The alternative workflow of ACE is only mentioned as an example.

+* Clarified that both the EDHOC forward and reverse message flows are possible.

+* Consistent with the used EDHOC message flow, the access token can be in the EAD item of any EDHOC message.

 * Explicit registration policies for the new IANA registry.

+* Fixes in the IANA considerations.

 * Editorial fixes and improvements.